-An Escort trailer, specifically designed for your Bayliner boat, should be used for trailering your boat.
+An Escort trailer, specifically designed for your Cobra boat, should be used for trailering your boat.
 Use of any other trailer requires careful checking to insure that capacity and support points are correct.

 - 1. Before using your trailer, read the trailer owner's manual thoroughly. - 2.
-Check brakes for proper operation prior to departure on each trip.
-(Consult your state laws for trailer brake requirements and equip your trailer accordingly.) - 3.
-Frequently check wheel lug nuts for security. - Check tires for proper inflation.
+Check your trailer's brakes for proper operation prior to departure on each trip.
+(Consult your state laws for trailer brake requirements and equip your trailer accordingly.)

+- 3. Frequently check your trailer's wheel lug nuts for security. - 4.
+Check the tires for proper inflation.
 Underinflated tires heat up rapidly and tire damage is likely to occur. - 5.
 Wheel bearings should be checked at least every 90 days and before putting your boat away for the season. - Make it a habit to check the wheel hubs every time you stop for gas or refreshments.
 If the hub feels abnormally hot, the bearings should be inspected before continuing. - 7.
-On extended trips, carry spare wheel bearings, seals and races. - 8.
-Check to be sure the taillights and turn signals work when attached to the towing vehicle.
-Some automobiles require heavy duty flasher units to make turn signals work properly.

-- 9. Check springs and undercarriage for loose parts. - 10.
+On extended trips, carry spare wheel bearings, seals and races. - Check to be sure the taillights and turn signals work when attached to the towing vehicle.
+Some automobiles require heavy-duty flasher units to make turn signals work properly. - 9.
+Check your trailer's springs and undercarriage for loose parts. - 10.
 Your boat should be fastened to the trailer by a line from the bow eye to the winch, PLUS a safety chain or cable from the bow eye to the winch stand or trailer tongue.
 The stern of your boat should be tied down to the trailer from the stern eyes. - 11.
 Too much or too little tongue weight will cause difficult steering and tow vehicle sway.
-A rough rule of thumb is 5% to 10% of boat and trailer weight on the tongue. - 12.
+A rough rule of thumb is that 5% to 10% of the boat and trailer weight should rest on the tongue. - 12.
 Close and secure all cabin windows and doors.
-Store equipment so that it cannot slide or fall. - Before towing, take down the convertible top, side curtains and back cover.
-Convertible tops are not designed to stay on boats at highway speeds. - 14.
-Carry a spare wheel and tire, including tools needed to change them. - 15.
-Before backing your trailer into water, disconnect the light plug from the car.
+Store all loose equipment so that it cannot slide or fall. - 13.
+Before towing your boat, take down the convertible top, side curtains and back cover.
+Canvas tops are not designed to withstand the loads created by highway speeds. - 14.
+Carry a spare wheel and tire, along with the tools needed to change them. - 15.
+Before backing your trailer into the water, disconnect the light plug from the car.
 This will greatly reduce the chance of blowing out your trailer lights when they become submerged.